esplito/coding-notes/epicreact/react-performance/notes.md

 There's an API for monitoring the performance of a React application in production.
 It is called Profiler API.
 It also has an API for tracing interactions but it is still experimental.

+It isn't enabled by default because it gives our app a slight performance penalty when monitoring.

+> Companies like Facebook built their application both with profilingEnabled and with profilingDisabled, and then only serve the profilingEnabled build to a small portion of their users to get this performance monitoring, and you could absolutely do something like that yourself. - Dodds

 More info about the api here:
 * https://gist.github.com/bvaughn/8de925562903afd2e7a12554adcdda16
 * https://reactjs.org/docs/profiler.html